snes9xgit/snes9x/win32/docs/readme-windows.txt

 These colors do NOT signify whether a game will work or not.
 It is just a means for reference so we can understand what may or may not be a problem.
-Most often the problem with games that don't work it's because they are corrupt or are a bad dump and should be redumped.
+Most often the problem with games that don't work is that they are corrupt or are a bad dump and should be redumped.

 SNES Joypad Emulation
 ---------------------